vesko-vujovic/vesko-vujovic.github.io/content/posts/event-source-mapping-and-lambda-scaling.md

 ## How to increase data processing throughput?

-Here's my own way of explaining how to improve processing throughput:

 Here's my way of explaining how to improve processing throughput:

 1. **Smart Filtering**